krandiash/quinine/README.md

 Read on to see more!

-### Templating for variation
+### Inheritance for configs
 A common use-case in machine learning is performing sweeps or variants on an experiment.
-It's often convenient to have to specify _only_ the parameters that need to be changed from a 'base' or template config.
+It's often convenient to have to specify _only_ the parameters that need to be changed from some 'base' or template configs.

-Quinine provides support for templating, using the special `templating` key in the config.
+Quinine provides support for inheritance, using the special `inherit` key in the config.

 Here's an example, where we
 - first specify a base config called `grandparent.yaml`,